IISSI-US/Silence-template-blank/README.md

-# Sample project
+# Silence blank project
-This project contains an example project that is downloaded by default using the `silence new` command.
+This is an empty Silence project.